 $ cargo build

-If you want to look at Cargo in more detail, check out its documentation at https://doc.rust-lang.org/cargo/.
+For more information about Cargo, check out its documentation at https://doc.rust-lang.org/cargo/.

 Summary

 You’re already off to a great start on your Rust journey!
-In this chapter, you’ve:
+In this chapter, you’ve learned how to:

-Installed the latest stable version of Rust
+Install the latest stable version of Rust using rustup

+Update to a newer Rust version

+Open locally installed documentation

-Written a “Hello, world!” program using both rustc directly and using the conventions of cargo
+Write and run a “Hello, world!” program using rustc directly

+Create and run a new project using the conventions of Cargo

-This is a great time to build a more substantial program, to get used to reading and writing Rust code.
-In the next chapter, we’ll build a guessing game program.
-If you’d rather start by learning about how common programming concepts work in Rust, see Chapter 3.
+This is a great time to build a more substantial program to get used to reading and writing Rust code.
+So, in the next chapter, we’ll build a guessing game program.
+If you would rather start by learning how common programming concepts work in Rust, see Chapter 3, and then return to Chapter 2.